Cosmotheka/Cosmotheka_likelihoods/papers/syx/README.md

 # Cosmic shear, tSZ, and X-rays

-This repository accompanies the paper "X+y: insights on gas thermodynamics from the combination of X-ray and thermal Sunyaev-Zel'dovich data cross-correlated with cosmic shear" (LINK TBD).
+This repository accompanies the paper "X+y: insights on gas thermodynamics from the combination of X-ray and thermal Sunyaev-Zel'dovich data cross-correlated with cosmic shear" [arXvi:2412.12081](https://arxiv.org/abs/2412.12081).

 The resources hosted here are: